Frequently Asked Questions / Terms

 Parking

 Please use the village and station car parks and don’t be tempted to park on any of the greens in the village.
-There is limited disabled parking at The Lifford Hall and Springfield House.
+We recommend you use the long stay car park ‘Milestone Ground’ postcode WR12 7HA which has 102 spaces (including 6 disabled parking bays).

 Theft/Loss

 Please keep valuables with you at all times.
 The festival is not liable for theft or damage to cars or belongings.
 You park at your own risk.
-Found items will be at the festival office on the village green.
+Found items will be at the festival office on the village green, next to The Broadway Hotel.